 Our Approach and Team

-The Michigan Center for Interprofessional Education is a coordinating center for IPE and collaborative care efforts at the University of Michigan.
+The Michigan Center for Interprofessional Education is a coordinating center for IPE and collaborative collaborative care efforts at the University of Michigan.
 By carefully aligning and integrating the needs and interests of health professions education with collaborative practice, we are working to transform the way we prepare U-M students.
 We achieve our goals through curriculum development, clinical innovation and evaluative research.